shakes76/PatternAnalysis-2023/recognition/VQVAE_s4580997/README.md

 <br>

 ### Generation
-The model produces images by taking the codebook from the VQVAE, and encoding the indices based on the most probabilistic from the GAN.
+The model produces images by taking the codebook from the VQVAE, and encoding the indices based on the probabilies from the GAN.
 The GAN then acts as the generator from the latent space.
 A generated image from the GAN is shown below:
 <img src="images/results/generated_gan.png" alt="GAN Generated image" style="float: left;">
 <caption>
     <strong>Figure 7:</strong> Encoded indices for a single output of the generator from the trained GAN.